ancolon2/oracleProject/README.md

 If Running from docker

 1) First make sure Docker Desktop is up and running.
 Instructions are here https://docs.docker.com/v17.09/docker-for-mac/install/
-2) In the root directory execute the below commmands
+2) In a terminal command line pull the project from my docker hub repository

+docker pull ancolon/python-domain-mx-project

+3) Start and run a container from the image

-docker build --tag python-domain-app . docker run --name python-domain-app -p 5000:5000 python-domain-app
+docker container run -d --name provide-name -p 5000:5000 ancolon/python-domain-mx-project

-3) Open a web browser and go to URL http://127.0.0.1:5000/ .
+4) Open a web browser and go to URL http://127.0.0.1:5000/ .
 This is the homepage of the application

 If Running from Shell